 Environmental shares are calculated for each NACE at the 2-digit level on the basis of the organisations for which data are known (based on specific EGSS survey, yearly SBS data, quiniquennial detailed SBS supply data and exports).
 For NACEs for which no data are available, we apply the (average) share of NACEs belonging to the same A64 category and if that does not suffice, the same A38 category.

 The environmental NACE shares are normally recalculated each year.
-This has not been done in 2023 due to time constraints.
+This has not been done in 2024 due to resource constraints.

 18.5.1.
 Imputation - rate